 - Pilates classes will place a strong focus on correct breathing as the inhalation and exhalations guide your movements.
 This helps to deeply oxygenate your body, energize your limbs and build endurance.
 Pilates is very calming - the focus on steady breathing works to dissolve stress and help you stay present in the moment.

-Check out yoga in Melbourne now.
+Check out yoga classes in Australia now.

 What Are The Different Styles of Pilates?

 When you think of 'Pilates', do you picture a fitness studio with an instructor up the front and everyone following the movements from their mats?
 You'd be right - classic Pilates classes look exactly like this.
 But Pilates has developed and diversified over the years and now there are over 6 main styles of Pilates.
 They all share the core Pilates principles, but each has its own unique program.
 You should reflect on your personal fitness goals when deciding which style of class is right for you.

 You'll find Classical Pilates classes are usually run in a studio, and follow the classical Pilates movements developed by Joseph Pilates over 100 years ago.
 This style of Pilates will focus on posture, the core, spinal alignment and increasing body strength.
 This style aims to help you strengthen, align and tone the body.
 It's perfect if you aim to...